akbaryahya/PokeWP/README.md

  - Random Free Proxy IP
  - And much more...

-Note: Many features are missing in version 2.0, will be restored later
+Note: Many features are missing in version 2.0, will be restored later!!!.

 Required:
 -------------------